Conserve Water Indoors

 - Chill drinking water in the refrigerator instead of running the faucet until the water is cold.

 - Defrost food in the refrigerator, not in a pan of water on the counter or in the sink.

 - Run garbage disposals only when necessary.
 Compost food waste instead.

-- Replace or install a low-flow aerator on your kitchen faucet.
+- Replace or install a high-efficiency aerator on your kitchen faucet.